About Shared Equity

 The home you purchase must be your principal place of residence and you must move in at settlement unless the property is subject to a lease entered into by the previous owner, in which case you must move in within 12 months.
 If you are building a new home, you have up to 24 months to move in.

 If you are applying because your occupation makes you eligible as a key worker, you will be asked to confirm your qualifications and the relevant award or enterprise agreement you work under to make sure you qualify.
 You can be employed on a temporary, permanent, full-time or part-time basis.

 Relevant qualifications and awards or enterprise agreements are listed below.

 Early childcare educators

-You must hold or be studying towards a Certificate III in Children’s services and be employed under the Children’s Services Award 2010 or any other award or enterprise agreement approved by Revenue NSW.
+You must hold or be studying towards a Certificate III or Diploma in Children’s services or Early Childhood Education and Care and be employed under the Children’s Services Award 2010 or any other award or enterprise agreement approved by Revenue NSW.

 Nurses and midwives

 You must be a registered or provisionally registered nurse and/or midwife, an assistant in nursing, or an enrolled nurse employed under any of the following:

 - Public Health System Nurses and Midwives (State) Award 2021

 - miscellaneous industrial agreements (multiple) including affiliated health organisations medical centres and GP services, private sector day procedure services and private sector specialist services